escherba/python-cityhash/README.rst

 Example Usage
 -------------

-The package contains 64- and 128-bit implementations of CityHash algorithm that are named as such:
+The package contains 64- and 128-bit implementations of the CityHash algorithm, named as follows:

 .. code-block:: python